-Department of Physics and Astronomy, Rutgers University, Piscataway, NJ 08854-8019, USA
+Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA (Received 3 December 2012; published 13 February 2013)

-(Dated: December 5, 2012)

 We investigate the oxygen octahedral rotations that occur in two perovskites, $SrTiO_3$ and $PbTiO_3$, as a function of applied three-dimensional electric displacement field, allowing us to map out the phase diagram of rotations in both the paraelectric and ferroelectric regions of the polar response.
 First-principles calculations at fixed electric displacement field are used to extract parameters of a Landau-Devonshire model that is analyzed to identify the phase boundaries between different rotational states.
 The calculations reveal a rich phase diagram of rotations versus applied field in both $SrTiO_3$ and $PbTiO_3$, although the details are quite different in the two cases.